ChristianHallerX/ChristianHallerX.github.io/projectblog/_posts/2020-05-06-Bonneville.md

 <br>

 <img src="/assets/img/research/Bonneville/Fig4.jpg" alt="Figure4" style="width:720px"><br>
-*Figure 4 The spillover point at Red Rock Pass.
-After the erosion of the sediment dam, which caused the Flood Event at 17.5 ka, the lake receded to the Provo level.*
+Figure 4 The spillover point at Red Rock Pass.
+After the erosion of the sediment dam, which caused the Flood Event at 17.5 ka, the lake receded to the Provo level.
+{:.figcaption}

 <br>
 <br>